-Innovative and fresh, this malt from Amrut signals the continuation of a theme from the leading Indian distillery.
+Innovative and fresh, the Amrut Naarangi signals the continuation of a theme from the leading Indian distillery.

 Amrut are one of the leading distilleries in India.
 The name means nectar of gods and with a malt this good, it is easy to see why.